Motohiko Saitō: Overview

-Amid the controversies surrounding the Saitо̄ administration, on September 19, 2024, the Hyōgo Prefectural Assembly submitted a motion of no confidence, which was unanimously passed by 86 votes.
+Amid the controversies surrounding the Saitо̄ administration, on 19 September 2024, the Hyōgo Prefectural Assembly submitted a motion of no confidence, which was unanimously passed by 86 votes.
 Subsequently, Saitо̄ had to choose between dissolving the Assembly or leaving office.
-On September 26, Saitо̄ announced that he would not dissolve the assembly and would instead run for reelection after he is removed from office.
-On September 30, Saitо̄ was required to vacate the position.
-Saitо̄ was reelected in the 2024 Hyogo gubernatorial election that took place on November 17, 2024.
+On 26 September, Saitо̄ announced that he would not dissolve the assembly and would instead run for reelection after he is removed from office.
+On 30 September, Saitо̄ was required to vacate the position.
+Saitо̄ was reelected in the 2024 Hyogo gubernatorial election that took place on 17 November 2024.

-The head of the prefectural government bureau for a region called Nishiharima committed suicide on July 7, 2024, after presenting an internal whistleblower document criticizing Governor Saitо̄'s actions in office.
-After that, Japanese media focused on Saitо̄, and discussion and criticism of the Saitо̄ administration increased.
+The head of the prefectural government bureau for a region called Nishiharima committed suicide on 7 July 2024, after presenting an internal whistleblower document criticising Governor Saitо̄'s actions in office.
+After that, the Japanese media focused on Saitо̄, and discussion and criticism of the Saitо̄ administration increased.

-Hyogo Prefectural Government internal whistleblowing document issue
+Hyōgo Prefectural Government internal whistleblowing document issue

-The issue stemmed from a document in which a former senior prefectural official acted as a whistleblower against the governor and others, raising concerns about Saito's alleged power harassment and the receipt of gifts from companies.
+The issue stemmed from a document in which a former senior prefectural official acted as a whistleblower against the governor and others, raising concerns about Saitō's alleged power harassment and the receipt of gifts from companies.
 Furthermore, the issue escalated after one of the staff members committed suicide.